Texas police agencies get some ICE powers

 “In our criminal justice system, somebody is innocent until proven guilty, and the information-sharing that happens in this context is at the arrest stage, not at the conviction stage,” Murray told Fox News.
 “There could be some overlap between someone who is convicted and who presents a public safety threat, but you don’t know that until the end of the process, and the information-sharing is at the beginning.”

-For example, Murray said, police could be called to a residence to investigate a domestic violence situation and encounter two people who don't speak English well with physical injuries.
+For example, Murray said, police could be called to investigate a domestic violence situation and encounter two people who don't speak English well with physical injuries.
 Both could be arrested before officials determine that the woman was simply defending herself against an attacker.

 “But by that point, the information-sharing with ICE has happened,” she said.